Ita with an exquisite balance of patterns

 Ita is the Ainu word for "wooden tray.”

-This product is made from a square piece of katsura wood, based on a pattern carved by Kaizawa’s grandfather 100 years ago.
+This product is made from a rectangular piece of katsura wood, based on a pattern carved by Kaizawa’s grandfather 100 years ago.

 Nibutani Ita are unique in that they are carved with a combination of three different patterns, and was the first style of Ita to be designated as a traditional craft by the Ministry of Economy, Trade and Industry in Hokkaido.